 - Whey up your beauty regimen: The acidity of whey tones skin, so add it to your bath water, or swab on with cotton for dewy skin.

 - Condition your hair: If you're using an alkaline shampoo (such as the no-poo method), whey acts as a balancer, neutralizing the pH.
 Even with regular shampoos, rinsing your hair with whey can make it smoother and shinier.

-- Feed it to animals: This is a age-old practice in Emilia-Romagna.
-The whey from production of Parmigiano Reggiano is fed to the pigs that ultimately become prosciutto.
+- Feed it to animals: This is an age-old practice in Emilia-Romagna.
+The whey from the production of Parmigiano Reggiano is fed to the pigs that ultimately become prosciutto.
 Don't have pigs?
 Add some to your dog's diet, or backyard chickens.

 - Soup stock: Whey adds a deep flavor as a base in soups and stews, much like a stock.

-- Bake with it: The acidity of whey has a softening effect on glutenous breads and pizza dough.
+- Bake with it: The acidity of whey has a softening effect on glutenous bread and pizza dough.
 Adjust your salt in the recipe accordingly.

 - Soak nuts and grains: Why use water when you can soak nuts and grains in whey?
 It adds flavor and probiotics while opening bioavailability of nutrients.